As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

-From the rooms to the common areas, everything in the Buddha-Bar Hotel Prague is absolutely exquisite.
-The on-site Siddharta Café isn’t just a great hotel restaurant, but a great restaurant period.
-It’s nearly impossible to not let your taste buds fall in love with its world-class Asian dishes that throw in a European twist for good measure.
+From the rooms to the common areas, everything at this property is absolutely exquisite.
+The on-site Siddharta Café isn’t just a great hotel restaurant, but a great restaurant, period.
+It’s nearly impossible not to let your taste buds fall in love with its world-class Asian dishes that throw in a European twist for good measure.

 Alchemyst Grand Hotel & Spa

 Classic Central European class pervades every inch of the Alchemyst Grand Hotel & Spa.
 This 5-star luxury hotel, housed in a 16th-century UNESCO-protected Baroque masterpiece, stuns throughout with a timeless elegance that’s fit for royals.

 Even if you find the ornate decor overindulgent at times, the on-site Ecsotica Spa and Health Club might sway your decision.
 Top off your evening with a dip in the pool or with a relaxing sauna session to let the stresses of Prague’s crowds melt off of you.

 And let’s not forget about the prime Mala Strana location.
 In less than ten minutes by foot, you’ll get to either Prague Castle or Charles Bridge to soak in some of Prague’s most famous views.